mame0521/Terminal-user-video-experience-modelling-/README.md

-With the upgrade of wireless broadband network and the popularity of intelligent terminal, more and more users choose to watch network video on mobile intelligent terminal with application client APP, which is a kind of video transmission and playback based on TCP.
-Two key indicators that affect user experience when watching network videos are "initial buffer waiting time" and "stuck buffer time" during video playback.
-We can use "initial buffer delay" and "stuck duration ratio" (stuck duration ratio = stuck duration/video playback duration) to evaluate user experience quantitatively.
+With the upgrade of wireless broadband networks and the popularity of smart terminals, more and more users are choosing to watch online videos on mobile smart terminals using application client apps.
+This is a video transmission and playback based on TCP (Transmission Control Protocol).
+The two key indicators that affect the user experience of watching online videos are "initial buffering waiting time" and "stalling buffering time" during video playback.
+We can use "initial buffering delay" and "stalling duration ratio" (stalling duration ratio = stalling duration / video playback time) to quantitatively evaluate user experience.

-Relevant studies have shown that the main factors affecting "initial buffer delay" and "instant duration ratio" include "initial peak buffer rate", "average download rate during playback phase", "end-to-end loopback time (E2E RTT)", and video parameters.
-However, the exact internal relationship between these factors and "initial buffer delay" and "timeout duration ratio" is not clear.
+Previous studies have shown that the main factors that affect "initial buffering delay" and "stalling duration ratio" are "initial buffering peak rate", "average download rate during playback stage", "end-to-end round-trip time (E2E RTT)", and video parameters.
+However, the inherent accurate relationship between these factors and "initial buffering delay" and "stalling duration ratio" is not clear.

-According to the experimental data provided in the attachment, please establish the functional relationship between the user experience evaluation variables (initial buffering delay, instant duration ratio) and the network variables (initial buffering peak rate, average download rate during playback phase, E2E RTT).
+Please establish a functional relationship between the user experience evaluation variables (initial buffering delay, stalling duration ratio) and network-side variables (initial buffering peak rate, average download rate during playback stage, E2E RTT) based on the experimental data provided in the attachment.